dipetkov/DrivenData-PumpItUp/read-data.md

   mutate(construction_year = ifelse(construction_year == 0, NA, construction_year))
 ```

 Latitude ranges in [-11.65,-2e-08] and longitude ranges in [0.0,40.35].
-The scatter plot suggests that the zeros indicate the coordinates are missing.
+The scatter plot suggests that 0s indicate the coordinates are missing.

 ```r